-For the past four years, our Pathfinders Pumpkin Run has been a great success in helping our at-risk youth and the disadvantaged.
+For the past eight years, our Pathfinders Pumpkin Run has been a great success in helping our at-risk youth and the disadvantaged.
 By donating pumpkins and cooking meals to those in need across New South Wales, our young people engage in the action of generosity and feel a sense of pride giving back to the community.

 Over 20 tonnes of pumpkins and produce has been grown and harvested by our out-of-home care kids and been donated to thousands of men, women, children and families in need through the Pumpkin Run since 2014.